Royal Rumble (1998): Event

 The Royal Rumble match then began with Mick Foley's persona Cactus Jack as entrant #1, bringing trash cans to the ring.
 The second entrant was Terry Funk's alter-ego, and Cactus Jack's partner, Chainsaw Charlie, who came to the ring wielding his chainsaw before Cactus hit him with a chair, and the two engaged in a hardcore battle briefly interrupted by the third entrant, Tom Brandi, who they both eliminated over the top rope.
 As Rocky Maivia entered at #4, he was met with a trash can over the head, being bundled out of the ring under the bottom rope briefly.
 As the ring began to fill up, Cactus Jack went to clothesline Charlie over the top rope, but inadvertently threw himself over, and was eliminated.
 Owen Hart came out at #9, but before he was able to enter the ring, NWA North American Champion Jeff Jarrett, and his manager Jim Cornette attacked him.
 Soon after, at #16, Mick Foley returned to the ring in his Mankind gimmick, returning the favor by eliminating Chainsaw Charlie, while Ken Shamrock, and Maivia resumed their feud from earlier.
 Jarrett officially came out at #18 and was soon joined in the ring by Owen Hart, who ran out from the back and eliminated Jarrett.
 Hart himself was soon distracted by the non-competing Triple H, who hit Owen with a crutch as Chyna yanked him out.
-When the clock counted down to #22, no contestant appeared; with Jerry Lawler on commentary claiming that the number was given to Stone Cold Steve Austin, who had reportedly been taken out backstage.
+When the clock counted down to #22, no contestant appeared; with Jerry Lawler on commentary claiming that the number was given to "Stone Cold" Steve Austin, who had reportedly been taken out backstage.
 By #23, the Nation of Domination had four members (Maivia, D'Lo Brown, Mark Henry, and Kama Mustafa) in the ring, although they seldom worked together.
-All fighting in the ring ceased when Austin's music played for #24, but, after a lengthy wait, Stone Cold appeared from the crowd, coming into the ring before tossing out Marc Mero, and 8-Ball.
+All fighting in the ring ceased when Austin's music played for #24, but, after a lengthy wait, "Stone Cold" appeared from the crowd, coming into the ring before tossing out Marc Mero, and 8-Ball.
 Savio Vega, who entered #26, was accompanied by the rest of Los Boricuas, who went straight after Austin.
 Faarooq completed the Nation stable in the ring, but went straight after teammate Maivia before Foley's third appearance as Dude Love.
 Soon, only four men remained (Maivia, Austin, Dude Love, and Faarooq).
 Austin, and Dude Love, former tag team partners, teamed up against the two Nation members, until Austin turned on Dude, allowing Faarooq to clothesline him out of the match.
 When Faarooq then turned to Austin, Maivia tossed his teammate out of the ring, leaving the former Intercontinental Champion against the current champion.
-Maivia survived almost being thrown out, only for Austin to nail him with a Stunner before he was finally eliminated, giving Stone Cold the win.
-This win would also be the last time someone would win back-to-back Royal Rumble matches until Cody Rhodes would win the match in 2023, and 2024 respectively.
+Maivia survived almost being thrown out, only for Austin to nail him with a Stunner before he was finally eliminated, giving "Stone Cold" the win, becoming the third person to win two Royal Rumble matches and back-to-back, after Hulk Hogan in 1990 and 1991 and Shawn Michaels in 1995 and 1996.
+This win would also be the last time someone would win back-to-back Royal Rumble matches until Cody Rhodes in 2023 and 2024.